 Now, who is at fault here, there were many barriers to this medication error – the doctor (if he gave computerized prescription or made sure the hand writing was clear), Patient (who could have confirmed the medication name with the physician), the pharmacist (who understood the concept of a sound alike drugs and made sure to confirm it with the physician).
 All the barriers missed the check points and the the holes of the swiss cheese model aligned for this error to happen.

+Looking at it from systems approach, there are various factors involved – the issue of illegible hand written prescription, the lack of training of the pharmacist on sound alike drugs.
+Awareness at patient level.
 So, when we go to the root of it, there is a need to review systems in healthcare that are error prone and change them.
 The first step towards doing root cause analysis is reporting errors.
 The major road block to reporting is the culture of blame and shame of an individual, which discourages individuals from reporting AEs or errors.

 The National patient safety implementation framework calls for establishing an error and AE reporting system that is non-punitive, confidential, independent, timely, system oriented and responsive in nature.
+The change is coming

 To err is human, and this is why it is so important to apply human factors for patient safety, and develop procedures to minimize error.